Case Study

 Thingiverse has a very strong open-source culture.

-The site has a "remix" feature that encourages users to tweak the original models for specific use cases (for example, making a more compact version of a 3D printed whistle).
+For example, the site has a "remix" feature that encourages users to tweak the original models for specific use cases (for example, making a more compact version of a 3D printed whistle).

 In more recent years, the perception of Thingiverse has gotten more negative, as users took issue with the poor servers and lack of updates to the site.